 Switzerland vs. Ukraine (2006) is widely seen as the most boring game ever played in a World Cup, beating even Japan vs. Paraguay.
 No goals after 120 mn, and only 3 miserable penalties shootout (for Ukraine) scored.

-The entire England team in South Africa, to say their preformances were lacklusture is an understatement at best.
+The entire England team in South Africa, to say their performances were lacklusture is an understatement at best.
 The press judged Rooney, Gerrard and Capello to be the Scrappys in the team.
+There's also their 2014 performance, where they got sent home in the group stage without even winning a single game.

 The referees.
 Especially for Australia lately, with the Italian game in 2006, and the Kewell/Cahill red cards in 2010.
 Again in 2014 with poor calling of fouls and off-sides, while sometimes ignoring blatant fouls.